-Last year, Vandemoortele launched its new sustainability strategy and its first sustainability report.
-In what ways has that been important to you?

-Yvon Guérin: "The new sustainability strategy has resulted in a further clarification of our ambitions.
-We made clear where our focus lies: we want to have an impact through balanced nutrition, protecting nature and enhancing life.
-On the whole, we are very satisfied with the progress made in 2021.
-We achieved many of our targets, and in some instances even exceeded them."
+Last year, Vandemoortele launched its new consumption in our factories.
+Energy efficiency posed a sustainability strategy and the first sustainability greater challenge, due to the fact that we had to reduce report outlining the aspects of the strategy.
+In what our production volumes, especially in cooking oils and ways has that been important to you? margarines.
+This will be remedied once volumes increase again.
+To further optimise our energy consumption, we Yvon Guérin: "The new sustainability strategy has resulted plan far-reaching structural changes and investments: not in a further clarification of our ambitions.
+We made clear only in new, energy-efficient machines, but also in new where our focus lies: we want to have an impact through energy sources, including solar energy and windmills." balanced nutrition, protecting nature and enhancing life.
+On the whole, we are very satisfied with the progress "A second important challenge was - and remains - made in 2021.
+We achieved many of our targets, and in further improvement of the nutritional value of our some instances even exceeded them."